mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/installation.rst

 **Daily packages**

-Pre-built packages updated more frequently than the stable versions are provided for all currently supported Debian and Ubuntu versions and available on `yade-dem.org/packages <http://yade-dem.org/packages/>`_ .
+Pre-built packages updated more frequently than the stable versions are provided for all currently supported Debian and Ubuntu versions.

 These are "daily" versions of the packages which are being updated regularly and, hence, include all the newly added features.

-To install the daily-version you need to add the repository to your /etc/apt/sources.list.
+For their installation, you need to add the yade-dem.org/packages repository to your /etc/apt/sources.list.